Aoxi-git/Cementor/doc/sphinx/user.rst

 	You have to specify either --oar-walltime or a !WALLTIME column in params.table. !WALLTIME will override --oar-walltime

 .. warning::
-	yade-oar is not compiled by default.
-Use -DENABLE_OAR=1 option to cmake to enable it.
+	yade-oar is not compiled by default, use -DENABLE_OAR=1 option to cmake to enable it.
+Please note also that submitting yade jobs (or yade-batch jobs) through OAR does not actually require to use yade-oar.
+The point of yade-oar is about making yade submit a batch of OAR jobs, instead of sumbitting a yade batch as one OAR job.
+Mind that it may be viewed as a hack of the OAR scheduler itself by some HPC admins.

 ***************